 About the Opera House Cup Regatta

 A cherished tradition, the Opera House Cup Regatta, is held on the third Sunday of every August on Nantucket.
 The Opera House Cup Regatta was the first all-wooden, single-hulled classic boat regatta on the East Coast, and it attracts some of the finest sailboats in the country.
 Past participants include former America's Cup winners (Intrepid, Weatherly, Columbia), well-known competitors (Ticonderoga, Wild Horses, Blackwatch) and such other notable yachts as the Mystic Seaport schooner Brilliant and General Patton's When and If.
-On the smaller side, prestigious boats in the Dragon class and the classic Herreshoff-designed and Nantucket-built Alerions challenge the big boys.
-There are nine primary awards presented to the winners of the Opera House Cup Regatta: Overall Winner, Panerai Best Performance, Vintage Grand Classic, Vintage Corinthian Yacht, Vintage Day Racer, Grand Prix Yacht, Grand Prix Day Racer, 12 Metre Class, and Alerion Class.
-In addition, there are other awards at the discretion of the Organizing Authority.
+On the smaller side, prestigious boats in the Wianno Senior class and the classic Herreshoff-designed and Nantucket-built Alerions challenge the big boys.
+Boats are scored using the CRF rating system within the divisions of the Classic Yacht Owners Association (CYOA).

-The Opera House Cup Regatta is the grand finale of Nantucket Race Week, and the events culminate with the OHC Awards Party, held under the tents on Jetties Beach on Sunday evening.
-Good food, Spanky's famous raw bar, drinks, photos of the OHC race, a silent auction, raffle drawing, presentation of the awards and music keep the party jumping late into the evening.
-The OHC Awards Party is considered "the party of the season" on Nantucket, and there are easily over 1000 attendees.
+The Opera House Cup Regatta is part of the CYOA Classic Yacht Series, and is the grand finale of Nantucket Race Week.
+Opera House Cup Sunday begins with the beloved Rainbow Parade around Brant Point, and the Parade of Wooden Boats leaving Nantucket Harbor as they head out to the race course.
+The racing is held in Nantucket Sound, with a picture-perfect race mark just off the beach at the Great Point Lighthouse.
+The day culminates with the OHC Awards Party, held under the tents on Jetties Beach on Sunday evening.
+Camaraderie, good food, raw bar, drinks, photos of the race, presentation of the awards and a band keep the party jumping into the evening.
+The OHC Awards Party is considered "the party of the season" on Nantucket, and is limited to OHC participants and sponsors.

-The OHC Regatta and Awards Party benefits Nantucket Community Sailing.
+The OHC Regatta and Awards Party benefit Nantucket Community Sailing.